arthurbrousse/arthurbrousse.github.io/_posts/2021-12-17-datastory.md

 We present 4 events of interest, corresponding to 4 car releases or reveals.
 Since the number of quotes is lower in 2016 and 2017, no event in this period is selected.
 To check the evolution of the general sentiment, these events are studied in a 60 days timeframe.

 ### Chevrolet
-For Chevrolet, we selected the release of the sixth-generation Camaro which took place in April 2018 and the release of the 2019 model of the Silverado.
-We took these two marketed models because we want to try to make a comparison with Tesla models and therefore not race cars.
+For Chevrolet, we selected the release of the release of the Chevrolet Silverado, constructed in cooperation with Holden Special Vehicles, and its later interation of the 2019 model.
+We took these two marketed models because we want to try to make a comparison with Tesla models, therefore not race cars.

 #### Chevrolet Silverado in collaboration with HSV

 {% include chevrolet_hsv.html %}
 For this first event, we can notice that the average of the feelings during the event is higher than before or after.
 The reduced span of the boxplot during the event suggest a general enthusiasm for the release.
 This enthusiasm is short-lived as the distribution come back to the initial state.
-The analysis of this event supports the claim that thermic cars are still very much appreciated in the U.S despite the well established knowledge of the implications of buying new, high fuel consumption (16l/100km), cars.
+The analysis of this event supports the claim that thermic cars are still very much appreciated despite the well established knowledge of the implications of buying new, high fuel consumption (16l/100km), cars.

 #### The Chevrolet Silverado